michaeljohansen/mr-cleans-todo/README.md

         [ ] Agenda point
         [ ] Agenda point
     - - A deletable, usually a very short task or a small reminder !!!
-An important note or reminder
+An important note or reminder, also deletable, but highlighted
     >>> A thing that must be moved to a future day
     [ ] One last subtask
 [ ] Get a birthday gift for Jon Andreas